-The Officers and Directors, except the Parliamentarian and the Library Liaison, shall be elected at the regular general business meeting in April November by a majority vote of those present and voting.
-The presiding officer shall accept additional nominations from the floor, provided the consent of the nominee has been obtained previously.
-The Officers and Directors shall be installed at the annual meeting in May December, shall assume their official duties following the close of the meeting, and shall serve for a term of one (1) year or until their successors are elected.
+The Officers and Directors, except-the Parliamentarian-and-the-therary-Liaicon, shall be elected at the regular general business meeting in April November by a majority vote of those present additional nominations from the floor, provided the consent of the nomine has been obtained previously.
+The Officers and Directors shall be installed at the annual meeting in May December, shall assume their official duties following the close of the meeting, and shall serve for a term of one (H) year or until their successors are elected.